databurn-in/prototype-pollution/gunship-walkthrough.md

 	...
 }

-after will be undefined.
+'after' will be undefined.
-and options will be undefined as well.
+and 'options' will be undefined as well.

 There is a switch case in walkAST() which is very important.